Old Fashioned Lemon Meringue Pie

 MERINGUE TOPPING

-• In heavy duty pan, cook together sugar, cornstarch, and water until all ingredients are dissolved (about 3-4 minutes).
+• In heavy duty pan, cook together sugar, clearjel, and water until all ingredients are dissolved (about 3-4 minutes).
 Remove from burner.

 • In the bowl of stand mixer, place egg whites, cream of tarter, salt, and vanilla.
 Mix for 5-7 minutes until egg whites are glossy and stiff.